- Neasden Temple Marks International Day of Yoga with Indian High Commission

 Filming & Photography

-Videos and photos using a mobile phone or hand-held camera – for personal use only – may be taken from ground level outside the Mandir and Haveli, but no photography or filming is allowed inside.
+Videos and photos using a mobile phone – for personal use only – may be taken from ground level outside the Mandir and Haveli, but no photography or filming is allowed inside.
 Postcards and photographs showing the interior of the Mandir and Haveli can be purchased from the Souvenir Shop.

 Please switch off or place mobile phones on silent mode prior to entering the premises.
 Mobile phones must not be used to take photos or video footage inside the complex.